Freemius/freemius-node-sdk/README.md

 }
 ```

 There are a series of examples for all API scopes to help you get started in `./examples`.
-These can be run by entering:
+Before these can be run you'll need to enter your Freemius IDs and keys in `./examples/keys.js`.
+Then the examples can be run by entering:

 ```javascript
   node ./examples/app-examples.js